-Students who (1) speak English as a second language, and have (2) not previously completed an undergraduate degree from an accredited American college or university must meet a minimum score on a nationally recognized test of English language proficiency such as the TOEFL or IELTS.
+Students who (1) speak English as a second language, and have (2) not previously completed an undergraduate degree from an institution within the United States accredited by an agency nationally recognized by the US Department of Education or the Council for Higher Education Accreditation must meet a minimum score on a nationally recognized test of English language proficiency such as the TOEFL or IELTS.

 Academic Standing Requirements

 These requirements are common to all programs in education and are listed in the Cannon-Clary College of Education section.
-Professional Counseling students should refer to their student handbook for program requirements.
+MHW students should refer to their student handbook for program requirements.